outofink/twisted-pentago/README.md

 This project is a server to which clients can connect via TCP to play a game of Pentago.

 ## Instructions
-Run "python pentagoM.py" in one terminal window.
+Run `python pentagoM.py` in one terminal window.
-Run "python client.py" in two separate terminal windows.
+Run `python client.py` in two separate terminal windows.

-To play in just one terminal window, run "python pentagoS.py" (this does not require twisted).
+To play in just one terminal window, run `python pentagoS.py` (this does not require twisted).

 ## Requirements
 *   [Python 2.x](https://www.python.org/)